What is a Rainbow?

 A rainbow can be seen when there's water droplets in the air and the sun is shining from a low angle from behind where we're standing.

-When light bends another optical phenomenon known as 'dispersion' takes place.
+When light bends, another optical phenomenon known as 'dispersion' occurs.
 Dispersion is the splitting of light into its component colours.

 Dispersion takes place when white light passes through a prism.
-Each raindrop acts as a tiny prism and that's why we see a rainbow.
+Each raindrop acts as a tiny prism, which is why we see a rainbow.

-The amount by which light bends depends on the speed at which it passes through an object.
+The amount by which light bends depends on how much its speed changes.
 The more light speeds up or slows down, the more it bends.

 A double rainbow appears when light reflects twice within the raindrop.